 This section provides basic information regarding our school.
 Our Parent Handbook contains detailed information about our school, policies and procedures.

-Our school year runs 38 weeks.
-School starts Labor Day week and ends Thursday, June 3, 2016.
+Our school year runs 36 weeks.
+School starts in September and ends in May.

 All classes include free play, art and learning activities, circle time with songs, stories and creative movement, snack, and physical education.

 We use the PA Early Learning Standards as our guideline for the content of our curriculum.
 The curriculum focuses on learning basic concepts and skills through hands-on experiences and activities.
 Through our program, each child is given the tools needed to encourage the growth of the whole child.
 The goal of the school is to emphasize concrete experiential learning and to achieve the following goals:

 Social/Emotional -- to help children develop independence, self confidence and self-control, follow rules and routines, respect authority, make friends, and learn what it means to be a part of a group.

 Cognitive -- to acquire thinking skills such as the ability to solve problems, to ask questions, and to think logically-sorting, classifying, comparing, counting, and making patterns-and to use materials and their imagination to show what they have learned.

 Language -- to use words to communicate with others, listen to and participate in conversations with others, understand the purpose of print, recognize letters and words.

 Math Concepts -- to introduce activities that include concepts of counting, comparing, classification, identifying shapes and numbers, seriation, sets, patterns, quantity, length, weight and simple graphs.

 Gross Motor -- to increase children’s large muscle skills – balancing, running, jumping, throwing and catching.